-About the Aomori Nebuta Festival
+History of the Aomori Nebuta Matsuri Festival

-Every year millions are spent crafting huge floats out of rice paper, glue and paint that are then lit from inside and paraded through the streets of Aomori city, creating a mesmerizing effect.
+Every year millions are spent crafting huge floats out of rice paper, glue and paint that are lit from inside and paraded through the streets of Aomori city, creating a mesmerizing effect.
 The magnitude of the floats combined with Taiko drums and the dancers that follow it chanting “Rassera” are part of an experience you should not miss if visiting Japan in the summer.

 Where is Aomori?

-The train ticket is covered under the Japan rail pass, which makes it incredible affordable to visit for visitors.
+The train ticket is covered under the Japan rail pass, which makes it incredible affordable for visitors.
 The only drawback is the long ride, but once you travel in a Shinkansen, you understand that it’s incredibly comfortable so it’s not a problem.

-- The festival starts just before sunset and goes on for several hours.
+The festival starts just before sunset and goes on for several hours.
 Make sure to pay attention to train schedules which do not always run as late as the festival.

-- If taking a plane, check bus schedules to the airport.
+If taking a plane, check bus schedules to the airport.
 Taxis and trains do not operate as early as the planes do.

-- Check out the festival information website for more detailed information and have fun!
+Check out the festival information website for more detailed information and have fun!